swcarpentry/git-novice/08-collab.md

 > ## Review changes {.challenge}
 >
 > The Owner makes some changes in the repository without giving any information
 > to the Collaborator.
-> How can the Collaborator find out what has changed with command line?
-And
+How can the Collaborator find out what has changed with
+> command line?
+And on GitHub?
+>
-> on GitHub?
-And what if the Collaborator made some local changes and committed
+> The Collaborator makes some local changes and committed them.
+Has the process
-> them?
+> to review changes changed?